Intensive Longitudinal Methods

 Lodging Reservation Instructions

-A block of guest rooms has been reserved at The Congress Plaza Hotel, 520 South Michigan Avenue, Chicago, IL 60605.
-In order to make reservations, call 312-427-3800 Ext.
-5025 and identify yourself as part of the Statistical Horizons group or click here for a special rate of $119.
-For guaranteed rate and availability, you must reserve your room no later than Tuesday, October 10.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $177 per night.
+This location is about a 5-minute walk to the seminar location.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code SH1114 or click here.
+For guaranteed rate and availability, you must reserve your room no later than Monday, October 14, 2019.

 Hedeker D, Mermelstein RJ, & Flay BR (2006).
 Application of item response theory models for intensive longitudinal data.
 In TA Walls & JL Schafer (Eds.), Models for Intensive Longitudinal Data (pp. 84-108).
 Oxford University Press, New York. pdf file supplemental materials